YYDS-EN-Fanslation/yunyun-syndrome-patch/README.md

-# Yun Yun Denpa Syndrome - English Fanslation Patch
+# YunYun Denpa Syndrome - English Fanslation Patch (FIX ME IN A

 An English fan translation patch for **Yunyun Syndrome!?
 Rhythm Psychosis**, packaged as a one-click patcher.